MaKhachatryan/VR-Training-Project/README.md

 - Margarita Khachatryan: M.Khachatryan@campus.lmu.de

 ## General instruction
-This is the repository for VR-Training Project.
 This is the repository for the VR-Training Project.
 Please read these instructions carefully to ensure optimal program performance before running the code.

 We use R version 4.3.2.
 Some of the packages in this project may require the latest version of R, so please ensure it is installed before proceeding.